kiratlikenneth/are-iss-McGVR/README.md

 # are-iss-McGVR
 (Vibration Canceling)

-The microgravity vibration reduction project from Minnehaha's ISS class
+This is the microgravity vibration reduction project (affectionately known as McGVR) from Minnehaha's ISS class